 How to Read a Contact Lens Prescription

 Feel Good Contacts make buying your contact lenses online even more accessible, as we don’t need to see your prescription before you order.
 We trust that you have an up-to-date prescription and know which lenses you need.
-If you don't have a copy to hand when ordering and can't remember your specifics, you can even find the details of your prescription on the side/end of your last contact lens packaging or on the blister packs that contain your contact lenses.
+If you don't have a copy to hand when ordering and can't remember your specific details, you can even find your prescription on the side/end of your contact lens packaging or on the blister packs that contain your contact lenses.

 What is my contact lens prescription?

-A contact lens prescription contains all of your visual specifications and lets you know which type of lenses you need.
+A contact lens prescription contains all of your contact lens specifications and lets you know which type of lenses you need.
 To help make things that little bit simpler, we’ve written a guide on everything you need to know about your prescription when ordering contact lenses online.

 It's essential to note that a contact lens prescription is not the same as a glasses prescription.
-So, if you’re a glasses wearer who wants to try out contact lenses, you’ll need to go for a contact lens fitting to find out your requirements.
+So, if you’re a glasses wearer who wants to try out contact lenses, you’ll need to go for a contact lens fitting to find out which lenses are best for you.

 Once you are initially fitted with contact lenses, you will be asked to come back for an aftercare to check that your lenses are comfortable and not causing you any problems.
-If everything is fine with your lenses and you decide to purchase the product, you will be given your contact lens prescription.
-If you decide not to purchase but wish to have a copy of your specification you will be required to pay for the specification.
-If either of these scenarious were the case and you weren’t given your prescription, then don’t hesitate to request it, as it’s your legal right in the UK to own a copy.
+If everything is fine with your lenses, you can decide to purchase the lenses and you should be given your contact lens prescription.
+If you decide not to purchase but wish to have a copy of your specification you may need to pay for the contact lens specification.
+If either of these scenarios were the case and you weren’t given your prescription, then don’t hesitate to request it, as it’s your legal right in the UK to own a copy.
 Alternatively, you can find it on the box of your contact lenses or on the blister packs containing the lenses.

 Where can I find my prescription?

-Your prescription can be found on the end or side of your contact lenses box, on the blister pack containing your lenses or on the piece of paper given to you by your optician after an eye test when you go for your contact lens fitting.
+Your prescription can be found on the end or side of your contact lenses box, on the blister pack containing your lenses or on the piece of paper given to you by your optician after your contact lens fitting has been completed.

 Can you buy contact lenses without a prescription?

-Whilst you don't need a physical prescription when purchasing contact lenses from Feel Good Contacts, you'll need to understand your prescription so that you can purchase your lenses correctly.
+We trust you have an up-to-date prescription and have been recommended by an eye care professional the lenses that are most suitable for your eyes.
+You don't need a physical prescription when purchasing contact lenses from Feel Good Contacts, you'll need to understand your prescription so that you can purchase your lenses correctly.

 How do I read my contact lens prescription?

-A prescription usually includes a base curve, diameter, and power (sphere).
+A contact lens prescription usually includes a base curve, diameter, and power (sphere).
 The prescription for your left and right eye may differ and for this reason, you'll find them written separately.
 If you have astigmatism, you'll find additional figures for cylinder and axis.
-Those with presbyopia will addition and dominant figures on their prescription.
+Those with presbyopia will also have an addition and dominant figures on their prescription.

 You'll also find the name of your contact lenses and the expiry date on your prescription.